Les Best Scholarship Logo

-The Les Best Scholarship Program helps OCSEA members and their families pay for college education.
+The Les Best Scholarship Program helps OCSEA members and their families pay for a college education.
 A total of $12,000 is awarded annually for each academic year.
 The application process is open January 1-April 30 each year.
+The program is named in memory of former OCSEA Board member Les Best who was committed to union member education.
+A book scholarship, eligible only to applying members, is named in memory of OCSEA activist Pat Callanan-Castro.

 Requirements